-Christy Dawn's Natural or organic fabrics & materials;
+Christy Dawn's fabrics & materials

 This brand is known for its Farm To Closet business model.
 Two years ago they leased land in Southern India and worked directly with farmers and artisans, to grow cotton the way it should be.
-Healing the soil and avoid all the nasty stuff that comes with conventional cotton.
+Healing the soil and avoiding all the nasty stuff that comes with conventional cotton.
 It's all about regeneration and now, they have released their first Farm-to-Closet Collection.

-You can shop for dresses made with regenerative cotton, organic cotton or deadstock collection.
+You can shop for dresses made with regenerative cotton, organic cotton, or deadstock collection.
 The Deadstock Collection is made from the rescued and revitalized fabric that would otherwise be cast aside, finding its way eventually into a landfill.

-Christy Dawn's ethical sourcing;
+Christy Dawn's ethical sourcing

 The organic cotton collection is made in collaboration with their partner Oshadi Collective in Erode, India, it's woven with care and created with consciousness.
 All of the garments are dyed naturally and use:

 "Indigo leaf for vibrant blues, madder root for deep reds, and turmeric, myrobalan and marigold for bright, sunshine yellows.
-Every color, every hue is harvested from the soil to create a work of art that honours and reflects the cycles of Mother Earth."
+Every color, every hue is harvested from the soil to create a work of art that honors and reflects the cycles of Mother Earth."

 It goes without saying that all their clothing is made ethically.
 I mean they own their own cotton far.
-Sizes range from XS to XL.

-Christy Dawn's corporate responsibility;
+Christy Dawn's corporate responsibility

 Their entire business model is based on a circular economy.
 The Farm-to-Closet initiative is going to be a game-changer in the fashion world as they say, "it's a radical experiment in reciprocal relationships, and a conscious effort to deepen our intimacy with soil, farmer, and ultimately ourselves".

-Able's Natural or organic fabrics & materials;
+Able's fabrics & materials

-It's made from a Cotton, Modal, Spandex Blend and is handmade in India.
+It's made from a Cotton, Modal, and Spandex Blend and is handmade in India.
 ABLE is all about empowering women and women comprise 95% of their staff.
-The majority of their pieces are made using all-natural fibers, all of our sweaters 100% organic cotton.
+The majority of their pieces are made using all-natural fibers, and all of our sweaters 100% organic cotton.
 All future sweater releases will continue to be GOTS-certified 100% organic cotton.

-Able's ethical sourcing;
+Able's ethical sourcing

 ABLE is committed to ensuring every woman receives treatment and compensation reflective of her immense worth".
 They even publish their wages and add:

 "Our driving motivation is to make a real, measurable difference in the communities we claim to impact.
-So we spent three years developing our own evaluation system—called ACCOUNTABLE—which evaluates our manufacturing partners on safety, equality, and wages in order to give us better insight into the impact of our supply chain on the women making our products."
+So we spent three years developing our own evaluation system — called ACCOUNTABLE — which evaluates our manufacturing partners on safety, equality, and wages in order to give us better insight into the impact of our supply chain on the women making our products."

-Able's corporate responsibility;
+Able's corporate responsibility

 Coming mid-2021, all ABLE packaging (polybags, boxes, etc.) will be majority recyclable, with the end goal of being to 100% recyclable by early 2022.

-Final thoughts on ethical summer dresses
+A Final word on ethical summer dresses